fmorrow/DATASCI3000Group6Project/README.md

 ---

 ## 📊 Dataset
-The dataset contains information about asteroid orbital dynamics and physical properties including:
+The dataset contains information about asteroid orbital dynamics and physical properties including but aren't limited to:

 ### Features Used in Prediction:
 - RMS